Identifying the Smallest Adversarial Load Perturbation that Renders DC-OPF Infeasible: Numerical Test Results

-Finally, in Fig.~\ref{fig:smallest_attacks}, we illustrate the smallest adversarial attack identified for the 57-bus network.
+We illustrate the smallest adversarial attack identified for the 57-bus network in Fig.~\ref{fig:smallest_attacks}, which was generated using \btt{PowerPlots.jl} \cite{rhodes2025powerplots}.
 The attack itself is stealthy and surprising, in the sense that a diverse set of loads increase and decrease very slightly to drive the system to infeasibility.